 Rowan trees were planted in front of walkways to mark the place where one enters and leaves at the same time.
-This reminds us that as one door closes another immediately opens.
-Rowan trees have the ability to live in difficult mountainous environments, which led to them to being called “The Lady of the Mountains” or more commonly Mountain Ash.
-Even though rowans are not related to ash trees, both were sacred to the Celtic Druids who saw them as portals between death and rebirth.
+This reminds us that when one door closes another immediately opens.
+Rowan trees often live in mountainous environments, which is why they are called “The Lady of the Mountains” or Mountain Ash.
+Even though Rowans are not related to ash trees, they were both sacred to Druids, who saw them as portals between death and rebirth.
 Rowan signifies a time of heeding our calling and starting a new journey.
 It may be the completion of one cycle and the beginning of another.
 In Norse mythology, Thor saved himself from drowning by grabbing the branch of a rowan, thus giving himself another chance at life.

 In the time of Plato, (Greek philosopher circa 428-348 BCE) the Rowan “sorb apple” or fruit of the sorb tree was pickled and eaten in halves.
 In Plato’s Symposium, the sorb apple was a metaphor for cutting the original spherical nature of humans, as both male and female, in half.
 This separation created the longing to find our other “half”, as if that part of our soul had left us.

 The European rowan, Sorbis aucuparia, known as the “traveler’s tree,” was believed to help people if they were lost on their journey.
 The hard, dense wood of a rowan was used to carve walking sticks that supported those who followed their souls calling.